TarrySingh/Xcode-Inspired-SFMonoFont-PyCharm/README.md

 ### Step 2: Install SFMono and then replace it in your Pycharm

+Surprisingly this font <b>*does*</b> exist on your Macbook but its hidden in your Terminal.app!
+Here's how to get it

 #### Step 2.1 Installing it in your Mac